jeffkasunic/lss/README.md

 The tool will display files in the current working directory if called without an explicit path.
 Otherwise, it will take a path as input.

+Assumes the filename is formatted: name.framenumber.extension

+Examples:
+* FooA.0000.exr
+* seq3800.0001.exr
+* 2000.0220.bty_env_01.0001.exr

+This script will work on multiple sequences types in the same directory.
+All three of the above sequences would parse just fine together.

 ## sequence_create
 Creates a sequence of files to be used as test input with the lss tool.